 The illiopsoas: Take a look at the picture below and you’ll see the illiopsoas (that’s a combination of the psoas and illacus muscles) at the very center of your core.
 I call the illiopsoas the “core” of your “core.”
 In yoga, the iIlliopsoas works with your other hip flexors to support your standing poses, enhance your forward bends, and support the abdominals in postures like Navasana and arm balances.

-Here’s another great view.
+Here’s another great view of the core muscles anatomy.
 It’s a little overwhelming with all of the labels, but it allows you to look down into your core from above.
 You can see the circumferential nature of your core.
 Notice how the abdominals wrap around the circumference and the pelvic floor muscles line the bottom of your core.
 The illiopsoas blends into the sides and back of your core.

 The image below is my favorite illustration of the diaphragm and illiopsoas.
 In this view you can see that the diaphragm is like a domed roof that forms the top of your core, while your Illiopsoas forms the muscular center of your core.